yayamayajd/fruits_project/README.md

 **2025.2.10**

 Successfully linked the comment feature on the fruit detail page to users.
-But released that the endpoint can't be RESTFUL becase I use reder template instead return json data.
+But I realized that the endpoint can't be RESTFUL becase I use reder template instead return json data.
 But to catch json I need to use JS to write fronten.
 So I move to the task 'all endpints should be RESTFUL to V2.0', add study plan for JS after V1.0 deployed

 **2025.2.12**